Harvey J. Greenberg Award for Service

 - Not a previous recipient of this award.

-The intent is that this be a "lifetime achievement," given at most once every two years.
 The nomination must make the case that the candidate achieved multiple results that benefited ICS (or its predecessor organizations, CSTS and CS SIG).
 Service, alone, is not enough; there must be achievement.

 The ICS Chair will appoint a Service Award Committee composed of at least three ICS members.
 They will be charged with soliciting nominations from ICS members.
 Each nomination must be accompanied by a letter that presents a case based on the nominee's service.
 This must also be accompanied by three ICS member endorsements.
 No ICS member may endorse more than one nominee for the same year.